 The short answer here is simple: UK limited companies are expected to pay HMRC tax on most of their income, whether it was earned here in the UK or in a foreign country.
 But as always, there’s a bit more to it than that.

 All UK limited companies are required to pay Corporation Tax on all company profits.
-HMRC’s flat rate for Corporation Tax is currently 19%.
-That means for every pound you make in profit either domestically or overseas, you’ve got to pay 19 pence worth of Corporation Tax.
+Currently, Corporation Tax is charge at rates between 19-25%, depending a company’s total profits (2023-24 tax year).
+This means that for every pound you make in profit, either domestically or overseas, you’ve got to pay a percentage of that in Corporation Tax.

 The same rules apply to a certain extent for foreign companies trading in the UK.
 If your company is based in another country but you’ve generated income here in the UK, your foreign business must pay HMRC Corporation Tax.